kmjbyrne/charleybyrne-com/content/recipes/baked-sesame-tofu.md

 title: Baked Sesame Tofu
 description: Delicious baked tofu in a mildly sweet sauce
 category: Chinese
----
+keto: true

-## Ingredients
+data:

-### Baked Tofu
+  ingredients:
     - 500g block of firm tofu.
 I used Tahoe Super
     - 2 tsp sesame oil
     - 2 tbsp soy sauce
     - 0.5 tsp MSG (optional)
-- Salt to taste but use less if using MSG
+    - Salt to taste but use less if using MSG sesame soy sauce:

-### Sesame Soy Sauce
+    - 3 tbsp soy sauce

-1. 3 tbsp soy sauce
+    - 1 tbsp sesame oil
-2. 1 tbsp sesame oil
+    - 1 tbsp rice wine vinegar
-3. 1 tbsp rice wine vinegar
+    - 2 tbsp honey or sugar-free sweetened isomalto-oligosaccharides if low carb
-4. 2 tbsp honey or sugar-free sweetened isomalto-oligosaccharides if low carb
+    - 1 tsp minced garlic (add another 1 tsp if you like extra garlic flavour)
-5. 1 tsp minced garlic (add another 1 tsp if you like extra garlic flavour)
+    - 1 tsp minced ginger
-6. 1 tsp minced ginger
+    - 1/2 tsp dried red chili flakes (add 1 tsp added kick)
-7. 1/2 tsp dried red chili flakes (add 1 tsp added kick)
+    - 100ml water
-8. 100ml water
+    - 1/4 tsp xanthan gum
-9. 1/4 tsp xanthan gum
+    - Handful chopped spring onions
-10. Handful chopped spring onions
+---

 > If the sauce is very thin, add another 1/8 tsp xanthan gum at a time, stir and
 > cook for a minute.
 You can indeed use cornstarch or arrowroot according to